projf/projf-explore/fpga-graphics/README.md

 ## iCEBreaker Build

 You can build projects for iCEBreaker with the included makefile.
+You need [Yosys](https://github.com/YosysHQ/yosys), [nextpnr](https://github.com/YosysHQ/nextpnr), and [IceStorm Tools](https://github.com/cliffordwolf/icestorm.git).

 For example, to build the DVI version of top_beam: